yabadabu/godot_flow/README.md

 # Description

 This is a Godot 4.4 plugin editor to have a similar tool to the Procedural Content Generator (PCG) from Unreal 5.X into Godot.
-I call the tool Flow Graph
+I call the tool Flow Graph.

 # Install